project-sunbird/project-sunbird.github.io/pages/features-documentation/register_org.md

   </tr>
   <tr>
     <td>1.
 You are logged in <br>2.
 You are currently on <strong>Profile</strong> page.
 You want to upload organizations <br>3.
 You have clicked on <b>Upload Organizations</b>
-	    **Note**: Ensure that the sytem administrator of your organization has created the required organization types on the portal.
+	    **Note**: Ensure that the system administrator of your organization has created the required organization types on the portal.
 For details on how to create organization types, refer **
       </td>
       <td><img src="pages/features-documentation/images/upldorg_prereqsite.png"></td>
   </tr>